hjfitz/js-images/README.md

 })
 ```

-**Note: top-level await does not work in the browser! these should be wrapped in an anonymous IIFE (removed for brevity, in this example)**
+**Note: top-level await does not work in the browser! these should be wrapped in an async IIFE.**

 ## API
 js-images returns either a HTMLImageElement of the desired image, a base64 encoded image, or a raw File.
 It takes either an image URL or HTMLFileInput element as the first argument.